 Economic damages compensate for quantifiable financial losses directly caused by accident injuries.
 These damages often represent the largest portion of personal injury settlements and court awards.

-Past income loss includes all employment income lost from the accident date until case resolution.
+Past Income Loss: Past income loss addresses employment income lost from the accident date until trial or settlement.
 This calculation encompasses base salary, overtime pay, bonuses, commission, benefits, pension contributions, and other employment-related compensation.

 For self-employed individuals, past income loss analysis requires examining business records, contracts, projected income, and lost business opportunities.
 Professional economic analysis helps quantify these complex calculations and present compelling evidence to insurance companies and courts.